aaron-tan/cimpleserver/README.md

   - 00 - 2 bits padding
 + 00 00 00 00 00 00 07 - 8 bytes for a payload length of 7 bytes
 + ab cd ef 23 76 eb cb - the 7 byte payload

+## Request/response
+The following is a list of all possible requests clients can send and responses from the server.
+Each has their own type digit and structure.

+### Error functionality
+Any client request of an unknown type digit will be sent back an error response by the server.
+The response is sent with a type digit of 0xf with no payload (payload length of 0) and the connection is closed.
+This response is also sent if there are any other errors.
+Error messages are not compressed.

+### Echo functionality
+The echo request type digit is 0x0 with an arbitrary byte payload.
+If the payload is compressed it will be decompressed first.

+In response, the server will send back a response of:
++ 1 byte header with type digit 0x1
++ 8 byte payload length representing an arbitrary unsigned integer
++ Payload of arbitrary bytes which is a copy of the payload sent in the request.

+If necessary, the payload will be compressed.

+### Directory listing functionality
+The listing request type digit is 0x2 with no payload and payload length 0.

+The server will send back a response of:
++ 1 byte header with type digit 0x3
++ 8 byte payload length representing an arbitrary unsigned integer
++ Payload of arbitrary bytes of all the filenames in the target directory specified in the config file provided.

+Subdirectories and symlinks are not included.
+The filenames are sent end to end and are separated by NULL bytes.
+If the directory is empty, a single NULL byte is sent as payload.

+### File size query
+Request type 0x4 is a file size query.
+The payload containing a NULL-terminated filename string.

+Server response will contain:
++ 1 byte header with type digit 0x5
++ 8 byte payload length
++ 8 byte payload of the size of the target file (in network byte order)

+If the file does not exist, an error response is sent.